|Female Nude, oil on linen, 5 3/8" X 5 3/8", 2017|

 All drawings and paintings posted on this blog were done entirely from live models or on location.

 Booking a model for a private session last month I discovered that May of 2016 was the last time I had painted from the live figure.
 I had drawn from the nude frequently but hadn't mixed a flesh pallet and put it to canvas in nearly eight months.
 Some serious brushing up was in order.

 There are certain rules and protocols that apply to all painting.
 However, in my experience different subject groups require different approaches.
-Still life, cityscape or nude all require different pallet and mental preparations.
-Returning to the figure after this break it took me a couple of tries to get my bearings.
+Still life, cityscape or nude each call for different pallet and mental preparations.
+Returning to the figure after this break it is going to take some time to regain my bearings.

 Saturday, February 11, 2017

 Shopping at the supermarket recently I ran into the husband of a local painter I haven't seen for awhile.
 After exchanging pleasantries I enquired about how she is doing.
 He said she was painting up a storm probably like I was.
 After a pregnant pause I explained that I wasn't painting up a storm at all.
 An occasional flurry perhaps but in no way could my current painting activity be called a storm.